On the six-loop scaling dimensions of the $(\phi^2)^n$ operators in $d=3$: Counterterms of graphs

 \subsection{$\KRP$ for quadratically-divergent graphs}

 Here we briefly describe the method\footnote{We do not use here a general approach of Ref.~\cite{Herzog:2017bjx}, which is based on the expansion on external momenta and can deal with arbitrary tensor integrals.} used to compute the superficial divergences of the quadratically divergent \emph{scalar} integrals corresponding to the graph $\Gamma_k$ involving $k$ external momenta $p_1$, \ldots, $p_k$ with $p_1 + \ldots + p_k = 0$ in the \MS~scheme.
-For such a diagram application of $\KRP$ operation is a quadratic polynomial in external (off-shell) momenta with coefficients being poles in $\ep$.
-Due to this, we can write an anzatz for the result as
+For such a diagram the application of the $\KRP$ operation is a quadratic polynomial in external (off-shell) momenta with coefficients being poles in $\ep$.
+Due to this, we can write the ansatz for the result as

-since the scalar products $p_i p_j$ with $i\neq j$ form a basis of Lorentz invariants\footnote{Given the conservation of momenta, the invariants $p_i^2 = -\sum\limits_{j\neq i} (p_i p_j)$.} (see, e.g,.
+since the scalar products $p_i p_j$ with $i\neq j$ form a basis of Lorentz invariants\footnote{Given the conservation of momenta, we have $p_i^2 = -\sum\limits_{j\neq i} (p_i p_j)$.} (see, e.g,.
 Ref.~\cite{Cao:2021cdt,RoosmaleNepveu:2024zlz}).
 This representation allows one to compute $A^{ij}$ by setting all but two external momenta to zero, $p_k = 0$ for $k\neq i \neq j$, together with $p_i = - p_j = P$.
 With this trick, we obtain a propogator-type diagram $\Gamma^{(ij)}_2$, in which the momentum $P$ flows in into the leg $i$ and flows out of the leg $j$.
 The superficial UV divergence is given by

-with incomplete $\mathcal{R}^*$ operation \cite{Chetyrkin:1982nn,Chetyrkin:1984xa} instead of $\mathcal{R}^\prime$ to account for possible IR divergences\footnote{In our problem, we do not encounter IR divergences in this procedure.} that can be generated by setting some of the external momenta to zero.
-As a consequence, by considering all possible flows of a single external momentum, one can find all the coefficient $A^{ij}$.
+with the incomplete $\mathcal{R}^*$ operation \cite{Chetyrkin:1982nn,Chetyrkin:1984xa} instead of $\mathcal{R}^\prime$ to account for possible IR divergences\footnote{In our calculation, we do not encounter IR divergences in this procedure.} that can be generated by setting some of the external momenta to zero.
+As a consequence, by considering all possible flows of a single external momentum, one can find all the coefficients $A^{ij}$.

-In our problem, we use this approach for non-trivial\footnote{That are not propagator-type, in which all external $\phi$ legs are connected to a single vertex.} \auxdia{7}{3} (Fig.~\ref{fig:dias_examples}c) and \auxdia{6}{2} (Fig.~\ref{fig:dias_examples}d) auxiliary diagrams, which are, when the operator leg is taken into account, are 4-point and 3-point Green functions:
+In our problem, we use this approach for nontrivial\footnote{That are not propagator-type, in which all external $\phi$ legs are connected to a single vertex.} \auxdia{7}{3} (Fig.~\ref{fig:dias_examples}c) and \auxdia{6}{2} (Fig.~\ref{fig:dias_examples}d) auxiliary diagrams, which are, when the operator leg is taken into account, 4-point and 3-point Green functions: